Adasha/proximity-effect/README.md

 Modify CSS properties on children of target element based on mouse pointer proximity.
 Port of an old Flash component, missing some features but gained others.
-6Kb minified, no dependencies.
+6Kb minified.

-Note: ES6 browser needed for now - compatibility is currently an afterthought.
+Now using Babel, but not yet checking for features so still needs a capable browser.

 [View demos on adasha.com](http://www.adasha.com/lab/mousefader)